ueno/wasi-networking/README.md

 ## Prior art

-While some of the API functions (`listen` and `connect`) are borrowed from [Berkeley sockets] and POSIX, the multiplexing model is conceptually similar to [STREAMS].
+While some of the API functions (`listen`, `accept`, and `connect`;
+`bind` is merged into `open`) are borrowed from [Berkeley sockets] and POSIX, the multiplexing model is conceptually similar to [STREAMS].
 [CloudABI]'s socket API is also relevant to capability-based security, while it imposes the host to statically provide the pre-opened connections with the guest.

 [Berkeley sockets]: https://en.wikipedia.org/wiki/Berkeley_sockets
 [STREAMS]: https://en.wikipedia.org/wiki/STREAMS